c0c0n3/teadal.proto/docs/bootstrap/vm.md

   `journalctl`, etc.
 - Broadened K8s node port range.
 So you'll be able to expose any K8s node port you might use.
+- Privileged K8s containers. apiserver will happily spawn privileged containers for you.
 - No firewall.
 You can turn it on if you really want it, but most likely it's not needed for a dev box?
 - Tools for K8s stack dev & ops: `kubectl`, `istioctl`, `argocd`